quoteboxqa/api/source/includes/_noteitems.md

 ## Find note item

-This endpoint will find note item(s) as per the key word (used to fetch note items as autocomplete result)
+This endpoint will find note item(s) as per the key word (used to fetch note items as auto-complete result).

+This endpoint resembles a scenario when an user would type title of note item while creating a. quote or b. template and the system would fetch appropriate match for the provided input and return a list of note items as an auto-complete view.

 ```shell
 # HTTP REQUEST BODY